Travel Security 101

 When it comes to security, what you carry and how you carry it matters.
 We use anti-theft backpacks, RFID-blocking wallets, and always limit the valuables we bring.

-Losing your passport, ID, or insurance info abroad can turn a dream trip into a nightmare.
+Losing your passport, ID, or insurance info when you’re away can turn a dream trip into a nightmare.
 We always:

-To make this easier for you, I’ve created a complete printable:
+To make this easier for you, I’ve created a checklist:

 👉International Travel Documents Checklist